timonx11/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

 # Project 2
+### Main files for Crowdfunding Dataframe task : ETL_Mini_Project_TNugraha
+### Main files for Crowdfunding database task : crowdfunding_db_schema
+#
-## Due Thursday by 23:59 Points 100 Submitting a text entry box or a website url
+# Due Thursday by 23:59 Points 100 Submitting a text entry box or a website url
 For the ETL mini project, you will work with a partner to practise building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
 Finally, you’ll upload the CSV file data into a Postgres database.

 Since this is a one-week project, make sure that you have done at least half of your project before the third day of class to stay on track.